Onset occurs during adolescence and young adulthood.

 Mainly affects women.

-Typically, manifests after intensive UV exposure; clinical symptoms last several days; remission occurs without complication.
+Typically, manifests after exposure to intense ultraviolet radiation (UVR); clinical symptoms last several days and remission occurs without complication.

 Papules/papulovesicles and plaques on exposed sites are characteristic.

 Topical corticosteroid creams or lotions are the mainstay of therapy, with the addition of oral corticosteroids and nonsteroidal anti-inflammatory drugs (NSAIDs) in severe disease.